 22. What should the checklist for a quality check of the converted courses contain?

-The first item in your checklist should be to ensure if the course is true to the original, since there are chances of overlooking some crucial aspects while converting the course.
+The first item in your checklist should be to ensure if the course is true to the original, since there are chances of overlooking some crucial aspects while converting Flash to HTML5.
 You must check for things such as how far the converted course adheres to the storyboard, if the audio script and the onscreen text are the same as the original, or if any content is missing.
 You should check for clarity of the images and the alignment of text.
 Check for interface functionality and browser compatibility.